Guarda, Portugal: Burgundy dynasty

-In 1199 Sancho I of Portugal transferred the diocese of Egitania (modern day Idanha-a-Velha) to Guarda, while granting the city a charter that was based on the short charter of Salamanca.
+The city of Guarda was founded in 1199, in a location that was both difficult to reach and allowed as many as twenty leagues of the surrounding territory to be watched, and Sancho I of Portugal transferred the diocese of Egitania (modern day Idanha-a-Velha) to Guarda, while granting the city a charter that was based on the short charter of Salamanca.
 Situated high up, the city had a remarkable defensive and strategic importance.
 The Jewish quarter of the city, which already had some importance back in the 13th century among the communities of the kingdom of Portugal, was between 600 and 850 people in the 15th century, and hosted a significant number Jews expelled from Spain in 1492.

 In 1202 the diocese of Guarda was created, transferred from Idanha, the ancient and important Egitanian Roman city, which was largely abandoned during the time of the invasions and wars against the Moors (Muslims), since, according to the legends, its situation on the border and its difficult location and defense exposed it to military attacks by Moors and Christians.
 The city of Guarda was founded in a place much easier to defend, which would allow it to be taken Idanha as the main post of Beira Interior.

 The first Cathedral of Guarda was built in that same year, on the initiative of Bishop D. Martinho and with the support of King Sancho I. However, a few years later, it would be transferred to another place inside the city gates, between the years 1208 and 1214.
 Between 1390 and 1396 the current Cathedral of Guarda was built, at the initiative of Bishop D. Frei Vasco after the support granted by the king John I. The cathedral was later expanded between 1397 and 1426, between 1435 and 1458, and between 1504 and 1517.

 King Denis and Queen Elizabeth were in the Guarda region after their marriage, held on February 11, 1281, at the Royal Palace of Barcelona.
 They were there between November 1281 and the end of July 1282, particularly in the town of Trancoso.
 The king signed the "Customs of Guarda" which consisted of letters from King Denis regarding the appeals of the residents of the villages and farms under the ecclesiastical jurisdiction of the bishop, on the income of 1,100 pounds that the county leased to Afonso, count of Boulogne, and also on the conflict that existed between the inhabitants of Vela and the inhabitants of Guarda (1311, 1315, 1321).
 There King Denis also prepared war with Castile, which would be resolved through the Treaty of Alcañices.
 In 1282, King Denis held the first Cortes de Guarda.